 He is a journalist with strong South Asia connections, both professionally and personally – being married to an Indian/Bengali wife and involved in many cultural activies focusing on South Asia.

 From 1982 till 2007 he was the editor-in-chief of SYDASIEN (South Asia – Political and Cultural Magazine), besides working as reporter cum sub-editor for daily newspapers in different parts of Sweden.

-Since 2014, Lars is also a member of the board for the Europan Association for South Asian Studies (EASAS).
+Between 2014 and 2019, Lars was the treasurer for the European Association for South Asian Studies (EASAS).